Waxomancy A-Z Wax Meanings

 Mountain (Tall Central Mound)

-Density rose before collapsing downward.
-Indicates upward combustion prior to grounding.
+Density rose prior to grounding.

 Mirror Surface (Glossy Flat Area)